Los Angeles Breast Enlargement, Breast Implant Surgery

 The inframammary (IMF) approach involves placing the incision along the lower breast fold.
 This approach has been shown to have lower risk of nipple sensory loss and contracture compared to the areolar approach.
 However, the scar may be more conspicuous if your breast are very perky in characteristic.

 Breast augmentation can also be performed through an incision in the axillary fold (Transaxillary Breast Augmentation) or around the umbilicus (UBAM).
 However, these techniques are best for a particular candidate who are thin and do not have excessive breast skin.
 Furthermore, these approach are mainly performed with saline brest implants.
-Dr K Charles Kim specializes in endoscopic breast augmentation.
+Dr K Charles Kim specializes in Breast Augmentation in Orange County.
 Find out if you are a good candidate for this procedure.

 Placement of the breast implant under the pectoralis muscle is referred to as submuscular or subpectoral breast augmentation.
 Dr K Charles Kim places most implants in the submuscular position.
 The main advantages for this position is the reduced risk of capsular contracture (hardening), greater tissue support of the implant and more tissue coverage to reduce visibility of implant ripples.
 However, this position may result in a higher position of the implant on the chest wall than desired.
 If this is anticipated from the preoperative anatomy, Dr K Charles Kim will perform a dual plane or “partial submuscular breast augmentation to position the implant more optimally into the lower breast envelope.
 This is accomplished by release the inferior attachments of the pectoralis muscle so the implant can be lowered slightly into the lower region of the breast envelope to create a more natural fuller curvature of the lower half of the breast mound.